Konard/problem-solving/js/README.md

 ## License

-MIT License - see LICENSE file for details.
+Unlicense - see LICENSE file for details.

 ## Testing